CaseyHrt/azure-network-protocol/README.md

 <h2>High-Level Steps</h2>

-- Step 1: First, we begin by
+- Step 1: First, we begin in Azure by creating a Resource Group.
+I will call this Resource Group: 'netdemo', however name it as you feel fit.
+After this resource group has been created and is deployed in Azure, we will move to creating our virtual machines.
+So, in Azure find the Virtual Machines tab.
+Within this tab you can see the current virtual machine/machines you have created.
+We will click the 'Create' button, then select the 'Azure Virtual Machine' option from the drop-down list.
 - Step 2
 - Step 3
 - Step 4